-Estimates of the standard deviations and covariances, as shown in Fig. 15, differ from those of the previous experiment (see Fig. 12 for comparison).
-We observe that the standard deviations for the node positions are smaller in the middle of the ice sheet than in the previous experiment, but near the margin these are larger.
-The reduction in the standard deviation for ice

-- 15 thickness variables close to the ice divide is less significant than in the previous experiment.
+Estimates of the standard deviations and covariances, as shown in Fig. 17, differ from those of the previous experiment (see Fig. 14 for comparison).
+The reduction in the standard deviation for ice thickness variables close to the ice divide is less significant than in the previous experiment.
 This is due to the relatively large uncertainty of surface velocity observations near the ice divide compared to the reference value at the same point.
 We remark that assimilating observations of surface ice velocity together with the position of the margin leads to an increased correlation length scale for ice thickness variables and to a smaller correlation length scale for node positions compared to the previous experiment.
-Finally the cross-covariances have smaller anti-correlations and positive correlations appear between ice thickness - 20 variables in the interior of the ice sheet and between node positions close to the margin.
+Finally, the cross-covariances have smaller anti-correlations and positive correlations appear between ice thickness variables in the interior of the ice sheet and between node positions close to the margin.
 These differ significantly from the case where we assimilate observations of surface elevation as a result of the difference in observation operators.